owlfish/owlauth-spec/Specification.md

 ## Overview

-Owlauth consists of four possible transactions:
+Owlauth consists of four transactions:

 1. Discovery.
-Applications request an email address from the user (<user>@<domain>) and then looks for a JSON file at the URL `https://<domain>/.well-known/owlauth`.
+Applications request an email address from the user (user@domain) and then looks for a JSON file at the URL `https://<domain>/.well-known/owlauth`.
 This JSON file provides the address and port of the Owlauth server.
 1. Login.
 Applications POST the user's email address in a JSON object to the URL `https://<owlauthserver:port>/login`.
 This results in login instructions for the user and a token.
 1. Authentication.
 Applications POST the token from Login to the url `https://<owlauthserver:port>/authenticate`.
 The Owlauth server will authenticate the user (e.g. through email) and return to the application an auth token and validity period.
 1. Refresh.
 When an authtoken has been held for longer than the validity period, applications POST it to the URL `https://<owlauthserver:port>/refresh`.
 The Owlauth server will provide a new token and validity period, or stipulate the application needs to carry out a new login.